MoseleyBioinformaticsLab/GOcats/doc/tutorial.rst

    >>> import gocats

-Next, create the graph object using :func:`gocats.build_graph_interpreter`.
+Next, create the graph object using :func:`gocats.gocats.build_graph_interpreter`.
 Since we have been looking at the cellular_component sub-ontology in this example, we can specify that we only want to look at that part of the graph with the supergraph_namespace option.
 Additionally we can filter the relationship types using the allowed_relationships option (only is_a, has_part, and part_of exist in cellular_component, so this is just for demonstration):